fmExcense/compositeurdigital.github.io/en/config.md

  ## <a name="valueKeys"></a> Data exchanged between documents

- Some document types allow you  to exchange data between documents  (e.g getting a value previously saved and modifying it) A keyword is used to create this link.
-The following keys target the attributes of the customer in the Profile view in the menu.
+ Some types of documents allow you to exchange data between documents  (e.g getting a value previously saved and modifying it)
+ A keyword is used to operate this exchange of values.
+The following keys target attributes of the customer in the Profile view in the menu.
  Available keys are :
   - `firstName`
   - `lastName`